nephio-project/docs/glossary.md

 Sometimes, folks will say *network config* or *workload config* to refer to the internal configuration of the network functions.
 Consider that most network functions today cannot be directly configured via Kubernetes resources.
-Instead, they are configurd via a proprietary configuration file, netconf, or even an API.
+Instead, they are configured via a proprietary configuration file, netconf, or even an API.
 In that case, those terms usually refer to this proprietary configuration language rather than Kubernetes resources.
 It is a goal for Nephio to help vendors enable KRM-based management of this internal configuration, to allow